web-platform-dx/developer-research/mdn-short-surveys/2026-06-22-canvas-usage/README.md

 * **Lottie and Rive are Approaching SVG Dominance:** While SVG is the most used animation format at 60.9%, third-party complex animation libraries are highly prevalent.
 Both Lottie and Rive are used by 52.2% of respondents.
 * **Strong Demand for Native Lottie Support:** Developers are incredibly eager to shed the performance weight of third-party JavaScript players.
 One user pointed out that "The Lottie library is a sizable overhead".
 If all browsers supported Lottie natively, a massive 64% of developers would immediately drop the JS player — and impressively, 61% would still stop shipping the player for a specific browser if even just one browser supported it natively.

-> We had previously thought we’d need full native lottie support across browsers for developers to adopt native support and stop shipping the JS player, but the % of developers who’d use native support with just one browser vs. all is effectively identical

 ---

 ## Specific Areas of Suggested Focus